Creating and applying live templates (Code Snippets)

 PyCharm comes with quite a bit of the various live templates...
 There are several pre-defined live template for Python.
 This tutorial aims to walk you through creating a live template for a Python class declaration, and using this live template.

 Python programming is out of scope of this tutorial.
-Refer to the Python documentation for details.
+For more information, refer to the Python documentation.

 Make sure that you are working with PyCharm version 2.7 or later.
 If you still do not have PyCharm, download it from this page.
 To install PyCharm, follow the instructions, depending on your platform.

 This tutorial has been created using PyCharm Professional version 2016.1.